-As of June 30, 2012, goodwill of \$3.0 billion on the condensed consolidated statement of financial condition included \$2.8 billion as a result of the Bernstein Transaction and \$154 million in regard to various smaller acquisitions.
+As of September 30, 2012, goodwill of \$3.0 billion on the condensed consolidated statement of financial condition included \$2.8 billion as a result of the Bernstein Transaction and \$154 million in regard to various smaller acquisitions.
 We have determined that AllianceBernstein has only one reporting segment and reporting unit.

 We test our goodwill annually, as of September 30, for impairment.
-As of September 30, 2011, the impairment test indicated that goodwill was not impaired.
+As of September 30, 2012, the impairment test indicated that goodwill was not impaired.
 The carrying value of goodwill is also reviewed if facts and circumstances occur that suggest possible impairment, such as significant declines in assets under management, revenues, earnings or the price of a Holding Unit.
-During the second quarter of 2012, the Holding Unit price was below our June 30, 2012 book value per unit for most of the quarter and as of the end of the quarter.
-As a result, we re-performed step one of the goodwill impairment test as of June 30, 2012.

-The impairment analysis is a two-step process.
+The impairment test is a two-step process.
 The first step of the goodwill impairment test is used to identify potential impairment by comparing the fair value of AllianceBernstein, the reporting unit, with its carrying value, including goodwill.
 If the fair value of the reporting unit exceeds its carrying value, goodwill is considered not impaired and the second step of the impairment test is not performed.
 However, if the carrying value of the reporting unit exceeds its fair value, the second step of the goodwill impairment test is performed to measure the amount of impairment loss, if any.
 The second step compares the implied fair value of the reporting unit to the aggregated fair values of its individual assets and liabilities to determine the amount of impairment, if any.